YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 Mojito Framework
 ----------------

-The Mojito Framework consists of both module-level and application-level framing which taken together provide the infrastructure upon which applications are built.
+The Mojito Framework consists of both module-level and application-level framing, which taken together provide the infrastructure upon which applications are built.
 Mojito framing includes the base component framework, the event system, and management of navigation, views, and configuration.
 Mojito is built directly